Estimate Time6 min

 • To save more, start by identifying your current income and expenses.

-• Set specific, realistic savings goals, and plan to hit them by cutting costs or increasing your income.
+• Set specific, realistic savings goals, and plan to hit them by cutting costs, increasing income, or automating contributions.

 Sometimes it can be hard to figure out the best way to save money.
 These steps can help you cut through the financial noise in your life and start to save money, whether it's for a short-term goal, like a vacation, or a longer-term one, like paying for a child's education, or your retirement.